Ques 1. Differentiate between the ideas of the liberals and radicals in Europe (take the time period after the French Revolution).

 Ans: A process of centralised planning was introduced.
 Officials assessed how the economy could work and set targets for a five-year period, on this basis they made the five-year plAns: The government fixed all prices to promote industrial growth during the first two plans (1927-32 and 1933-38) centralised planning led to economic growth.

 Ques 13.
-Explain why did the Bolsheviks considered the Russian revolution as only the “first stage” of the revolution.
+Explain why did the Bolsheviks consider the Russian revolution as only the “first stage” of the revolution.

 Ans: The Bolsheviks considered the Russian revolution as only the ‘first stage’ of revolution because merely seizing power was not their ultimate aim.
 They aimed at an egalitarian society.
 The next stage of the revolution included redistribution of land, nationalisation of industries and banks, collective farming.
 The power of the pro-Tsarist aristocracy had to be crushed.
 Rich peasants had to be forced to redistribute land.
 Their ultimate aim was to establish the rule of the proletariat – the peasants and workers.